 Environmental and safety metrics have always played a prominent role in determining employee compensation.
-For 2021, we increased that commitment by adjusting our annual incentive plan to require the company to meet certain ESG metrics before employees are eligible for "above target" payouts, regardless of performance in other areas of the business.
+We increased this commitment by adjusting our annual incentive plan to require the company to meet certain ESG metrics before employees are eligible for "above target" payouts, regardless of performance in other areas of the business.